lintal/bbc-coding-exercise-js/README.md

 // Copied from: https://docs.aws.amazon.com/lambda/latest/dg/with-sqs-example.html#with-sqs-create-test-function
 ```

-As raw SNS message delivery will be switched `off`, the body of the SQS message will contain a JSON
+As raw SNS message delivery will be switched `off`, the body of the SQS message `body` will contain a JSON
 payload in the following format:

 ```json